Stability of local quantum dissipative systems: Setup and notation

 A linear map $\mathcal T: \mathcal A_\Lambda \to \mathcal A_\Lambda$ will be called a \emph{superoperator} to distinguish it from operators acting on states.
 The support of a superoperator $\mathcal T$ is the minimal set $\Lambda^\prime \subseteq \Lambda$ such that $\mathcal T = \mathcal T^\prime \otimes \identity$, where $\mathcal T^\prime \in \mathcal B(\mathcal A_{\Lambda^\prime})$.
 A superoperator is said to be Hermiticity preserving if it maps Hermitian operators to Hermitian operators.
 It is said to be positive if it maps positive operators (i.e. operators of the form $\du O O$) to positive operators. $\mathcal T$ is called \emph{completely positive} if $\mathcal T \otimes \identity : \mathcal A_\Lambda \otimes M_n \to \mathcal A_\Lambda \otimes M_n$ is positive for all $n \ge 1$.
 Finally, we say that $\mathcal T$ is trace preserving if $\trace \mathcal T(\rho) =\trace \rho$ for all $\rho \in A_\Lambda$.
 For a general review on superoperators, see \cite{Wolf11}.

 The dynamics of the system is generated by a superoperator $\mathcal L$, which plays a similar role to the Hamiltonian in the non-dissipative case.
 The evolution will be given by the one parameter semigroup $T_t = e^{t \mathcal L}$.
 The natural assumptions to make about $T_t$ are that it is a continuous semigroup of completely positive and trace preserving maps (CPTP, sometimes also called \emph{quantum channels}).
-Such maps are always contractive, meaning that $\norm{T_t}_{1\to 1, cb} \le 1$, where:
+Such maps are always contractive, meaning that $\norm{T_t}_{1\to 1, cb} \le 1$, where the completely-bounded norm is defined as: